 mysql> SET GLOBAL innodb_fast_shutdown = 0;

 Backup Your Databases

-Now that you’ve prepared MariaDB to upgrade properly, continue below.
-It’s always important to back up your databases before attempting to upgrade. on Linux systems, the mysqldump command can be used to back up MariaDB databases.
+Now that you’ve prepared MariaDB to upgrade correctly, continue below.
+It’s always important to back up your databases before attempting to upgrade.
+On Linux systems, the mysqldump command can be used to back up MariaDB databases.
 To backup, run the commands below against each database you wish to backup.

 sudo mysqldump -u root -p database_name > backup_database.sql

 Replace database_name with the actual database you wish to backup.
 Do that on all your databases.